Saturday, May 18, 2024

 Part 1 of 2

 Imagine you're valuing a house in May 2024.
 You have data on houses with similar characteristics that sold in the previous year (2023).
-Without a time adjustment, the AVM would directly compare these sale prices from 2023 to the subject property in 2024, which wouldn't be accurate because the market might have changed between those periods.
+Without a time adjustment, the AVM would directly compare 2023 sale prices to the subject property in 2024, which wouldn't be accurate because the market might have changed between those periods.

-This adjustment accounts for potential changes in the market and ensures that an AVM built with the underlying sale prices from 2023 yields accurate results when valuing unsold properties in 2024.
+This adjustment accounts for potential market changes and ensures that an AVM built on 2023 sale prices yields accurate results when valuing unsold properties in 2024.
 This meticulous approach enhances the precision and relevance of property valuations, reflecting the dynamic nature of real estate markets and providing valuable insights for industry professionals.

 Example 1